-You can create a subscription form that will trigger a subscription for all events related to a communication plan, or just for events related to a single form within a plan.
+You can create a subscription form that will trigger a subscription for all events related to a workflow, or just for events related to a single messaging form within a plan.

 Once you have designed and configured a subscription form, you can create event feeds based on the form that define which properties and values should trigger a notification, and which devices should receive the message.
 Users can then subscribe to the events that most relate to them, or their supervisors can assign subscriptions on their behalf.

-- On the Developer tab, on the Manage Communication Plans page, choose a communication plan you want to subscribe to, and then click Edit >
+- On the Workflows tab, click the name of the workflow that you want to allow others to subscribe to, and then click Subscriptions Forms.

 - To create a new subscription form, click Create Subscription Form, and then enter the following information in the Create New Subscription Form dialog box):